n-deleforge/littleJS/README.md

 # littleJS

+> Version 0.1 :memo:
-My own and very little library for JavaScript.
+> My own and very little library for JavaScript.

 ## Functions
 - `get` : easy way to select an element.